auto-mat/ride-to-work-by-bike-frontend/cursortasks.md

 - [x] Test that component is rendered correctly with correct data, a modal is opened when button clicked with a list of members to approve with names and buttons to approve or reject members.
 - [x] Test that a green button is shown when member is approved and a red button when member is denied.
-- [ ] Test that after approving 4 members, the 5th member is rejected automatically and the button is disabled.
+- [x] Test that after approving 4 members, the 5th member is rejected automatically and the button is disabled.

+---

+Step 6:

+Write end to end tests for pages IndexPage and ProfilePage These can be found in home.spec.cy.js and profile.spec.cy.js respectively.

 ## Implementation steps